jkoschma/genexplain-platform/docs/source/Introduction_new.md

 architecture is open, so that own scripts can be easily loaded into the system, and new Bricks can be programmed and added by each skilled person.

-In the following, we will guide you first through the pre-defined workflows, before we are going to introduce you to the different parts of the system in a more systematic way.
+In the following, we will guide you through the pre-defined workflows, but before that we are going to introduce you to the different parts of the system in a more systematic way.

 Have fun with the system, and don’t hesitate to come back to us with any